chris1610/sidetable/README.md

 |  3 | Second  | man    | 1886.36 | 0.0657406 |          22845    |             0.796161 |
 |  4 | Others  | Others | 5848.95 | 0.203839  |          28693.9  |             1        |

-You can specify what label to use for all the others:
+You can further customize by specifying the label to use for all the others:
 ```python
 df.st.freq(['class', 'who'], value='fare', thresh=.80, other_label='All others')
 ```